⚡️Servebolt is growing fast! Want to join our team and help grow Servebolt even faster? Check out our open jobs and apply.

 Render time

 When the browser has received the HTML and elements, it has to interpret the code and then make the visual presentation of the webpage.
-The complexity of the HTML, scripts and stylesheets, and the amount of other assets, is what determines how fast it is possible to do this.
+The complexity of the HTML, scripts, and stylesheets, and the amount of other assets, is what determines how fast it is possible to do this.

-The example of a single page load
+The example of a single-page load

-1. User clicks on a link
+User clicks on a link

 The user clicks on a link, and the browser checks the IP of the domain in DNS, and then sends the request for the page to the server.
 If the link uses SSL, the client and server negotiate a secure link before the request is completed.

-2. Server makes the page
+Server makes the page

-The server receives the request, and runs the code of your website.
+The server receives the request and runs the code of your website.
 The website queries the database and file system for all the required bits and pieces and compiles the HTML page.

-3. HTML is sent to the browser
+HTML is sent to the browser

 When the HTML is made, the server sends it back to the browser over the internet.

-4. The browser requests assets
+The browser requests assets

 The browser receives the HTML, reads the code, and figures out it needs many more assets.
 The assets can come from the same server, or other servers that require new DNS lookups and SSL connections.

-5. The browser renders the page
+The browser renders the page

 While still collecting the assets, the browser starts putting together html, stylesheets, fonts, images and scripts piece by piece.

-6. Display a first version
+Display the first version

 When the browser has received and put together the part of the page that will be visible, it makes the first contentful paint and displays it.
 Because the page is not finished loading, the user can not interact with the page yet.

-7. Make it ready for interaction
+Make it ready for interaction

 More of the page needs to be put together before the user can start interacting, clicking or scrolling.

-8. Page is ready to use
+Page is ready to use

-When all assets have completed loading, and all scripts have completed their setup tasks, the page is finally ready to use.
+When all assets have completed loading and all scripts have completed their setup tasks, the page is finally ready to use.

-So what does this mean in the context of web performance?
+So, what does this mean in the context of web performance?

 Server response time